Stephen K. Wegren

 Carr Collins Hall 220

-Stephen K. Wegren received his Ph.D. from Columbia University.
-He is Professor in the political science department at SMU.
+STEPHEN K. WEGREN is Professor in the political science department at SMU.
 Starting in Fall 2006, Professor Wegren became the Director for International and Area Studies.
-His most notable fellowships and honors include two grants from the National Council on Eurasian and East European Research; a Social Science Research Council Post-doctoral fellowship, a grant from OXFAM; several grants from IREX; and a grant from the Ford Foundation.
+His most notable fellowships and honors include two grants from the National Council on Eurasian and East European Research; a Social Science Research Council Post-doctoral fellowship, a grant from OXFAM; several grants from IREX; and grants from the Ford Foundation, the Norwegian Research Council, and the Rosa Luxemburg Foundation.
 He is a member of Phi Beta Kappa.
 He is the author of more than 120 articles and book chapters on various aspects of political and economic reform in post-communist states.
-His single-authored and edited books include: Land Reform in the Former Soviet Union and Eastern Europe (1998); Agriculture and the State in Soviet and Post-Soviet Russia (1998), which won the Hewett award for best book in political economy from AAASS in 1999; Rural Reform in Post-Soviet Russia (2002); The Land Question in Ukraine and Russia (2002); Russian Policy Challenges: Security, Stability, and Development (2003); Building Market Institutions in Post-Communist Agriculture: Land, Credit, and Assistance (2004); Russia’s Food Policies and Globalization (2005); The Moral Economy Reconsidered: Russia’s Search for Agrarian Capitalism (2005); Rural Adaptation in Russia (2005); Land Reform in Russia: Institutional Design and Behavioral Responses (2009); After Putin’s Russia (2010); Return to Putin’s Russia (2013); Rural Inequality In Divided Russia (2014); and Putin’s Russia (2015).
-He is currently working on a book on Russian food security.
+His single-authored and edited books include: Land Reform in the Former Soviet Union and Eastern Europe (1998); Agriculture and the State in Soviet and Post-Soviet Russia (1998), which won the Hewett award for best book in political economy from AAASS in 1999; Rural Reform in Post-Soviet Russia (2002); The Land Question in Ukraine and Russia (2002); Russian Policy Challenges: Security, Stability, and Development (2003); Building Market Institutions in Post-Communist Agriculture: Land, Credit, and Assistance (2004); Russia’s Food Policies and Globalization (2005); The Moral Economy Reconsidered: Russia’s Search for Agrarian Capitalism (2005); Rural Adaptation in Russia (2005); Land Reform in Russia: Institutional Design and Behavioral Responses (2009); After Putin’s Russia (2010); Return to Putin’s Russia (2013); Rural Inequality In Divided Russia (2014); and Putin’s Russia (2016).
+He is currently working on a book on Russian food policy and food security.